 - Don't maintain eye contact; look down.

-- Raise head back up, smile, keeping hands together at chest level to finish the wai.
+- Raise your head back up, smile, keeping hands together at chest level to finish the wai.

 To offer an even more respectful wai to monks and important people, do the same as above but hold your hands higher; bow your head until thumbs touch the tip of the nose and fingertips touch the forehead between your eyes.